wp-plugins/qqworld-auto-save-images/readme.txt

 So if you encounter these codes, plaese manually fix the images src to full url.

 <h4>Plugin's Plugins</h4>
-<a href="https://wordpress.org/plugins/grabber-for-qqworld-auto-save-images/" target="_blank">Grabber for QQWorld Auto Save Images</a>: Grab PDF.
+<a href="https://wordpress.org/plugins/grabber-for-qqworld-auto-save-images/">Grabber for QQWorld Auto Save Images</a>: Grab PDF.

 ////////////////////////////////////////////////////